Danibias/Rock-Paper-Scissors/README.md

 Ask the player to choose either rock, paper, or scissors.

-Make the computer pick a choice at random between rock, paper, or scissors.

 Show the player what the computer chose.

 Compare the player’s choice with the computer’s choice: